-Passengers are reminded that it is a legal requirement to wear the seat belts provided whilst the vehicle is in motion.
+Passengers are reminded that it is a legal requirement to wear the seatbelts provided when the vehicle is in motion.

 Table

 A large table with folding legs is provided with the vehicle.
 When not required this table should be securely stowed in the wardrobe.
 When the table is needed, the legs should be folded out and the table placed where required.